ArthurAlbert990/odin-cv-application/README.md

 # odin-cv-application
-Project "CV Application" for The Odin Project, 2023.
+Project "CV Application" for The Odin Project (TOP), 2023.